Special Subject Areas

 Bothmer Gymnastics, Group Games (Grades 1-5); Olympic Pentathlon (5), Sports, Soccer and Basketball

-Movement, particularly choreographed movement like Eurythmy or coordinated group activities and Bothmer Gymnastics, help to build physical agility and a sense of internal rhythm while developing spatial awareness and left-brain/right-brain coordination.
+Movement, particularly choreographed movement, coordinated group activities and Bothmer Gymnastics, help to build physical agility and a sense of internal rhythm while developing spatial awareness and left-brain/right-brain coordination.
 The cognitive impacts of these activities have a lasting and positive effect on overall health and well being, as well as supporting the ability to organize and process intellectual concepts.

 All students have parts in an annual class play based on a main lesson block subject area (Grades 1-5)

 For each grade, the class play is an important part of the Waldorf curriculum, with roles chosen to develop each student’s innate gifts and to support curricular themes for that year.
 You will witness the high level of speech work that is cultivated and watch skills develop over the years.
 With each production, the class learns to work together as the final piece grows from a short 10-minute skit in the first grade, to something as complex as a 90-minute Shakespeare play in eighth grade.